Plymatea/SimpleMembership/Planning_Log.md

 * 09:32 - Start passport and discord integration
 * 14:25 - Been working all day to try and figure out Discord auth.
 I've been able to query discord and return the user.
 Finally overcame creating a user in my DB with the discordID and discord email.
 Still stuck on persisting the user through express-session with the use of a cookie.
 * 15:53 - Finally got the discord to properly auth a session, save a cookie locally, and store the session ID in MongoDB.
 This completes the ability to persist sessions across server reloads.
 FML
+* 16:40 - Finished for the day after scrubbing the env file from my git repo